Bloodaxe90/2048_DQL_python/README.md

 successfully implemented deep q leanring on 2048

-In the inference notebook section you can see the results of my trained 30000 episode agent and that it reached a score of 2048, if trained for longer the agent could reach this value more consitently, the ba
+In the inference notebook section you can see the results of my trained 30000 episode agent and that it reached a score of 2048, if trained for longer the agent could reach this value more consitently, the base line results where the agent uses a random policy can be seen at the bottom of the experiment notebook